Theodor Bilharz: Career and achievements

 In 1850, Wilhelm Griesinger, then at the University of Kiel, was appointed by Abbas I of Egypt, Wāli (governor or viceroy) of Egypt and Sudan, to head medical services in Egypt.
 He responded to the Wāli that he would accept the appointment only if his former student Theodor Bilharz was appointed as his assistant.
 Bilharz was still waiting for his medical certificate, and recounted that he could not sleep the night he received the official appointment out of excitement.
 Griesinger was to hold three positions such as Director of both Qasr El Eyni Hospital and its medical school (later part of the University of Cairo), President of the Sanitary Council and personal physician to the Wāli.
-Von Siebold wrote of his recommendation to Bilharz’s father saying, "I can't help it to speak out the wish that the stay of your good Theodor may be a credit to him and to science...
+Von Siebold wrote of his recommendation to Bilharz's father saying, "I can't help it to speak out the wish that the stay of your good Theodor may be a credit to him and to science...
 I won't believe anything else than that a longer stay in wonderful Egypt would be excellently used by your son.
 God may save his health."

 Griesinger and Bilharz left on 25 May and reached Alexandria on 18 June.
 Bilharz held the position of senior consultant for the department of internal medicine, and also enlisted in the military where he was given the rank of lieutenant colonel (Kaimakam).
 As an authorised autopsy performer, it was an ideal assignment for Bilharz because autopsy was generally opposed by religious and traditional establishments at the time.
 Bilharz thereby became the first person to legally perform autopsies in Egypt as the first chief of surgery.
 While in charge of autopsy between 1850 and 1852, he performed more than 400 operations.

 In 1852, Griesinger left Egypt and Bilharz became professor of medicine in his place.
 The next year, Bilharz was appointed as chief surgeon of internal diseases.
 When Abbas I died in 1854, his successor Mohamed Sa'id Pasha, a Francophone and a Francophile, dismissed all Germans from official services.
-Bilharz was replaced by Antoine Clot (known in Egypt as Clot Bey) from Marseilles.
+Bilharz was replaced by Antoine Clot (known in Egypt as Clot Bey) from Marseille.
 The German consul however managed to persuade the viceroy to reinstate Bilharz because of his scientific contributions.
 In 1856, Clot allowed Bilharz to become professor of anatomy.
 But he exchanged it with the position of professor of descriptive anatomy the same year.
 He also took charge as medico-legal adviser to the Egyptian government.